-3. Such application shall include a comprehensive statement of the program's policies and procedures for the development and implementation of plans employing Level III Aversive Interventions, including a description of the program's actual use, or proposed use, of such procedures, and of the program's policies and practices regarding the training and supervision of all staff involved in the use of such procedures, and further including current resumes of all members of the Peer Review Committee required by 115 CMR 5.14(4)(d)5. and a description of the review procedures followed by such Committee.
+3. Such application shall include a comprehensive statement of the program's policies and procedures for the development and implementation of plans employing Level III Aversive Interventions, including a description of the program's actual use, or proposed use, of such procedures, and of the program's policies and practices regarding the training and supervision of all staff involved in the use of such procedures, and further including current resumes of all members of the Peer Review Committee required by 115 CMR 5.14A(4)(d)5. and a description of the review procedures followed by such Committee.

-4. Such application shall further include a certification by the program of its ability to comply 115 CMR 5.14: Behavior Modification.
+4. Such application shall further include a certification by the program of its ability to comply 115 CMR 5.14A.

 5. The Commissioner or designee shall review such application upon its receipt and, after a determination that the written application is complete and satisfies all applicable requirements, shall provide for an inspection of the program by authorized Department representatives.

-6. In the course of any inspection pursuant to 115 CMR 5.14(4)(f)5. or 115 CMR 5.14(4)(f)10., inspection staff shall have access to the records of the program's clients (including any written plans required by 115 CMR 5.14(4)(c) and data and information developed pursuant to such plan), the physical plant of the facility, the employees of the program, the professional credentials of such employees, and shall have the opportunity to observe fully the treatment employed by the program and to review with the program's staff the procedures for which certification was granted or is sought and the manner in which such procedures have been or are to be implemented.
+6. In the course of any inspection pursuant to 115 CMR 5.14A(4)(f)5. or 115 CMR 5.14A(4)(f)10., inspection staff shall have access to the records of the program's clients (including any written plans required by 115 CMR 5.14A(4)(c) and 115 CMR 5.14(9) and data and information developed pursuant to such plan), the physical plant of the facility, the employees of the program, the professional credentials of such employees, and shall have the opportunity to observe fully the treatment employed by the program and to review with the program's staff the procedures for which certification was granted or is sought and the manner in which such procedures have been or are to be implemented.

 7. After such review and inspection, the Commissioner or designee shall approve, approve with conditions, or disapprove the program's application and, if approved, shall certify the program subject to any applicable conditions based upon his or her determination of the program's compliance with all applicable requirements.